lucastsutsui/EmbML/README.md

 pip install embml
 ```

-This tool is supported on Python 2.7 and Python 3.5 version, and depends on the `javaobj` library.
+This tool is supported on Python 2.7 and Python 3.5 versions, and depends on the `javaobj` library.

 ## How To Use